BA (Honours) Digital Media Production

 Digital Media Production degree overview

-Gain the creative and technical skills needed to design and produce new media products, such as film, animation, interactive TV, web, apps and games.
+Gain the creative and technical skills needed to design and produce new media products, such as film, animation, interactive media, web, apps, games and cross media.
 You learn in state-of-the-art facilities with access to the latest digital media software.
 This course has a strong industry best practice ethos, and is supported by lecturers who are active practitioners.

 Gain the creative and technical skills needed to produce new media products.

-Learn industry-standard tools such as Adobe, Autodesk and Apple software in state-of-the-art facilities.
+Learn industry-standard software and hardware tools such as Adobe, Autodesk and Apple software in state-of-the-art facilities.

 Develop project management skills to manage creative media teams.